Free MCAT® Practice Questions

 Consequently, when the wavelength is constant, an increase (or decrease) in wave speed results in a corresponding increase (or decrease) in the wave’s frequency.

-In this question, the frequency of the trumpet’s sound is flat when the musician plays outside.
-Because the wavelength of the sound is fixed by the size of the tube, the decrease in frequency is caused by a decrease in v.
-Therefore, the decrease in frequency can be accounted for by the air outside being cooler than the air inside, which decreases the speed of the sound waves.
+In this question, the air in a trumpet’s tube exhibits resonances at certain wavelengths that are determined by the length of the tube.
+If the tube length is fixed, any decrease in resonant frequency is caused by a decrease in v.
+Therefore, the decrease in frequency (flat sound) can be accounted for by the air outside being cooler than the air inside, which decreases the speed of the sound waves.

 (Choice A) Sound waves travel faster in warmer air.
 Hence, the speed of sound waves increases, causing the frequency to increase, not decrease.

-(Choice B) The energy of a wave is related to the wave’s intensity and loudness but not the wave’s frequency.
+(Choice B) The energy of a wave is related to the wave’s intensity and loudness.
 Dissipation of energy does not affect the frequency of a wave.

 (Choice C) The wavelength of a sound wave produced by a brass instrument depends on the length of the tube.
 A shorter trumpet results in a shorter wavelength and a higher frequency.